 In advance of College events, persons needing accommodation or transportation because

-because of other disability such as hearing impairment, contact Disability Services
+For accommodation because of other disability such as hearing impairment, contact

-In advance of College events, persons needing accommodation or transportation because of a physical or mobility disability, contact Joe Viola at 541.383.7775.
+In advance of College events, persons needing accommodation or transportation because of a physical or mobility disability should contact Caitlyn Gardner at 541.383.7237.
 For accommodation because of other disability such as hearing impairment, contact Disability Services at 541.383.7583.

 For more information please visit the Services for Students with Disabilities web.